On the Occasion of My Last Day

 I was ornery and stubborn and sometimes wild.

-I learned that different just means hard work, not stupid.
+I learned that being different just means hard work,

 You said "Keep on trying!" but "I can't" you forbid,